Baku Entry Requirements

 Visa-Free Entry

-Citizens of these countries can enter Azerbaijan without a visa for tourism or business purposes
+Citizens of 12 countries can enter Azerbaijan for tourism without any prior visa.

 Includes